 But life goes on – and so to the rebirth of Colin mark two.
 Or is that Colin 2.0?

 This time I’ve taken precautions.
 Colin 2.0 is housed in a modern apartment: a nice tall plastic, bounce-able tub.
-I’ve also stashed a bit of him in the freezer, as this will mean resurrection is possible if I unwittingly inflict a fatal blow to Colin 2.0 as well.
-Yeast will sit nicely in stasis in a freezer.
+I did stash a bit of him in the freezer before the catastrophe but I made a new batch nonetheless and kept what was left of Colin on ice just in case.
+Yeast will sit nicely in stasis in a freezer almost indefinitely.

 What also puzzles me is that I’ve seen pre-packed starter for sale at alarming prices: if you can’t be arsed to take a couple of days to wait for a starter to begin to ferment, then you’re not going to look after one you’ve paid for.
 What a chronic waste of money – I worry many people who pay £14 or so for the starter will only make one or two loaves, possibly binning them if they haven’t worked.
 Another reason to cultivate your own starter, as it’s virtually free – if you go on to love making sourdough bread, fantastic, and if you don’t, you’ve wasted far less money.